3 registered users

 - Please use the standard ]po[ Success Story template (contact firstname.lastname@example.org).
 It's a PowerPoint document in DIN A4 format.
 We have chosen PPT because it allows for DTP-like layout, while being commonly available.

-- Please use a high-resolution logo of the customer.
-Low resolution logos will be perceived as unprofessional by professional readers.
+- Please use high-resolution images and logos.
+Low resolution images will be perceived as unprofessional by readers.

 - Remember to collect customer quotes during the project.
 Ask during a dinner towards the end of the rollout: "What do you think are the main advantages for you from using ]po[?"